Sally Yeh

-Sally Yeh (born 30 September 1961), sometimes credited as Sally Yip or Yip Sin-man, is a Hong Kong Cantopop diva and actress.
+Sally Yeh (born 30 September 1961), sometimes credited as Sally Yip or Yip Sin-man, is a Hong Kong and Canadian singer and actress.

 Early life

 Born in Taipei, Taiwan, Yeh immigrated to Canada at the age of four with her family and grew up in Victoria, British Columbia.
 As a result of this, she has Canadian citizenship.

 Career

 Yeh's singing career started in the early 1980s and, shortly after, her acting career started as she sang songs specifically written for the movie soundtrack.
 She has released a total of thirty studio albums, plus compilations and live recordings.

-Return to Taiwan

-Yeh had a natural talent for singing and acting, but unfortunately due to the earlier decades of the 1970s and 1980s when Asians were not especially welcomed in the Canadian entertainment business, the area in which Yeh wanted to make her career, she decided to return to Taiwan to have a chance at stardom.
-In Taiwan, she worked hard to make improvements on her Chinese to stay in the Chinese entertainment business.
-However, because she was illiterate in Chinese, her managers had to create romanized or English phonetic versions to help her read the Mandarin Chinese song lyrics.

-Move to Hong Kong

-Later, she relocated to Hong Kong, which at the time was the primary center of Chinese entertainment, for a better chance at fame.
-Yeh learned to speak Hong Kong Cantonese.
+Yeh first relocated to Taiwan to pursue a career in singing, and later relocated to Hong Kong, which at the time was the primary center of Chinese entertainment, for a better chance at fame.
+Ng Ching Yuen, who was the CEO of Warner Music Hong Kong, arranged for her then-husband, George Lam, to teach Yeh to sing and speak Hong Kong Cantonese.

 Since then, Yeh has focused primarily on the Hong Kong Cantonese entertainment world.
 With the support of utilizing romanization to read Chinese characters in Mandarin and Cantonese in addition to her interactions within the Chinese entertainment business, she began to make improvements on both her spoken Mandarin and Cantonese, including reading Chinese characters.
-However, because she never had a formal Chinese education, her proficiency in reading Chinese is still limited on various levels and when she does have to read Chinese writing in certain situations without the support of romanizations, she is able to comprehend them to some extents, but will at times stumble upon Chinese words she is unable to read.
-When Yeh has to read Chinese lyrics, she still relies on Mandarin romanization and Cantonese romanization for support.
+However, because she never had a formal Chinese education, her proficiency in reading Chinese is still limited on various levels.
+When Yeh has to read Chinese characters, she still relies on Mandarin romanization and Cantonese romanization for support.
+In a July 2022 interview, Yeh admitted that over the years of her career singing Chinese songs, very often she is not able to fully understand the lyrics and has to listen to the arrangements of the music to be able to appropriately relate to the songs.